massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

     Console.ReadLine();
     ```

+1. Press **ctrl+s** to save your changes, and continue to the next step.

-1. Find the **// DOWNLOAD THE BLOB TO A LOCAL FILE** comment, then add the following code directly beneath the comment.
+1. Locate the **// DOWNLOAD THE BLOB TO A LOCAL FILE** comment, then add the following code directly beneath the comment.
 The code uses the **DownloadAsync** method to download the blob created previously to your local file system.
 The example code adds a suffix of "DOWNLOADED" to the blob name so that you can see both files in local file system.

     ```csharp
-    // Add the string "DOWNLOADED" before the .txt extension so it doesn't
+    // Adds the string "DOWNLOADED" before the .txt extension so it doesn't
     // overwrite the original file

     string downloadFilePath = localFilePath.Replace(".txt", "DOWNLOADED.txt");